rseln/notes-app/README.md

 # Note Taking App

 This project is a note taking app with functionalities to delete, add, and search for notes!
+It can be accessed here: https://rseln.github.io/notes-app/

 # Getting Started with Create React App